Schinaman/teste-simio/README.md

 ```

 In case of success the response will return "HTTP 200-OK" status. <br>
-The Hibernate, JPA implementation persists all the data on Postgrees database hosted on heroku. <br>
+The Hibernate, JPA implementation persists all the data on Postgres database hosted on heroku. <br>

 <br>
 GET <br>